 Born in Rome in 1960, Dominique Lacloche lives and works in Paris and London.
-In 1983 she was accepted to the School of Fine Arts, Paris, which lead in 1985 to her first artistic project in Afghanistan.
-In this country which was in the midst of war, she paints for months, fighting for the afghan refugees and then exhibits in London.
+In 1983 she was accepted to the School of Fine Arts of Paris, which lead to her first artistic project in Afghanistan in 1985.
+The country was torn by war at this moment.
+There she painted fighters and refugees for months and exhibited those testimonies in London.
 This experiment indicates the beginning of a long series of trips to meet different populations, especially in Asia and Africa.

-As a painter, Dominique Lacloche already holds dear the elements of nature and pursues long researches about the making of her paints, created from different organic extractions.
-During early 00’s, the artist discovers the Gunnera Manicata.
+As a painter, Dominique Lacloche already holds dear the elements of nature and pursues long researches about the process of her paints, created from different organic extractions.
+During early 2000’s, the artist discovers the Gunnera Manicata.
 She experiments using photography, video, installation and sculpture and starts to develop its notion of perception.
-In Paris she exhibits during the Nuit Blanche 2013, one of the most remarkable installations : « Un Degré Plus Haut ».
+In Paris she exhibits during the Nuit Blanche 2013, one of the most remarkable installations : Un Degré Plus Haut.
 A monumental installation composed of forty-two suspended sculptures in resin, (rising up to 55 meters high).
 Rising towards the top of the Saint-Paul-Saint-Louis Church, this giant mobile creates waves under the influence of the breeze : playing with juxtapositions and shadows.